Kris Bryant Player Props: Rockies vs. Brewers

 Kris Bryant At The Plate

-- Bryant leads Colorado in slugging percentage (.427) thanks to seven extra-base hits.
+- Bryant leads Colorado in slugging percentage (.449) thanks to eight extra-base hits.

-- Among qualified hitters in baseball, he ranks 28th in batting average, 41st in on-base percentage, and 83rd in slugging.
+- Among the qualified batters in baseball, his batting average ranks 28th, his on-base percentage ranks 43rd, and he is 63rd in the league in slugging.

-- Bryant has reached base via a hit in 21 games this season (of 27 played), and had multiple hits in eight of those games.
+- In 78.6% of his 28 games this season, Bryant has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.